Consumer Saftey information for preservative treated timber

 - has been applied to the timber in terms of the appropriate National Standard

 It is compulsory to treat certain species of structural timber in various areas of the country.
 In order to control the amount of preservative used, timber shall be treated according to a Hazard Classification which relates the retention and penetration of the preservative to the proposed service application of the timber.

 Treated timber waste is not defined as a hazardous waste material.

 - Dispose of treated sawdust and treated timber waste to a normal waste disposal site.

-- Treated timber off cuts or sawdust should never be burned because toxic fumes may be liberated as part of the smoke and the ash may contain residues of the preservative material.
+- Treated timber off cuts or sawdust should never be burned because toxic fumes may be liberated as part of the smoke and the ash may

 - Avoid frequent or prolonged inhalation of sawdust from treated timber.